 A Word of Caution About Romanization

-Take our full Korean course to get all the help you need while studying Korean.
-This will help you move from just knowing a few words and phrases, to being able to actually converse in the language.
+Take our full Korean course to get all the help you need while studying the Korean language.
+This will help you move from just knowing a few words and phrases to being able to converse in the language.